 Skip to content

-LangChain vs LangGraph 2026 — Technical Decision Guide
+LangChain vs LangGraph — Visual Comparison Guide (2026)

 Choosing between LangChain and LangGraph is not a style preference.
 It is an architectural decision with real consequences on your system’s maintainability, debuggability, and operational stability.